eclipse-keypop/keypop-website/content/community/roadmap/_index.md

 ---

 Keypop developments follow the definitions of [ticketing terminal API](https://terminal-api.calypsonet.org/) issued by [CNA](https://calypsonet.org/): , starting with an initial development in Java for each interface evolution, followed by a porting in C++.
-Keypop APIs are initially be versioned as a release candidate until a first implementation has been completed to validate the interfaces (e.g. [on Eclipse Keyple](https://keyple.org/community/roadmap/#current-work)).

 ## Current work and future developments
-- For the first quarter of 2025, we plan to release the Keypop C++ APIs (currently available as a release candidate) in stable version 2.x.
 - During 2025, a new interface dedicated to the administration of a Calypso security module of the 'OpenSAM' type should be developed.

 ## History of developments